streamingfast/hivemapper-fleet-management/README.md

 ### Adding a Driver

-In the [Hivemapper Explorer](https://hivemapper.com/explorer), open the menu and select Fleets.
+In the [Hivemapper Explorer](https://hivemapper.com/explorer), open the menu and select Fleet Management.

 > **Note**
-> When joining a fleet, the account that is joining the fleet must be signing from a different device than the one the fleet manager is using to generate the Join Fleet link.
+> When joining a fleet, the account that is joining the fleet must be connecting from a different device than the one the fleet manager is using to generate the Join Fleet link.
 If you are trying to add accounts that you control to your own fleet, you'll have to use two different devices to do this.

 <img src="images/Web-Manager/8-web-m-menu.png">